-Nutrient Workflow Automation supports the ability to import an entire process definition from one installation of Workflow Automation to a separate installation of Workflow Automation.
+Nutrient Workflow Automation enables you to import an entire process definition from one installation to another.
 You can import the process itself, any forms that are part of the process, and any custom JavaScript that was added.

-When a process is imported into Workflow Automation, it will be a mirrored image of the process and will contain everything you built for that process in the other Workflow Automation installation.
+When you import a process into Workflow Automation, it creates a mirrored image of the process and contains everything you built for that process in the other Workflow Automation installation.

 The only exceptions are that any files attached to the process and any task type that requires templates (PDF and Excel task types) aren’t included in a process export.
-Those attachments and templates will need to be added to the imported process, and the task will need to be reconfigured.
+Add those attachments and templates to the imported process and reconfigure the task.

 Importing a process

 To import a process into Workflow Automation, navigate to the Processes section under the Administration menu.
-Select the dropdown arrow under Add Process.
+Click Add Process > Import.

 1. Name — The name of the process.